potassco/clinguin/docs/clinguin/installation.rst

 .. note::

-    If you wish to use tkinter instead of angluar (discouraged), install as follows.
+    If you wish to use Tkinter instead of Angular (discouraged), install as follows.

     .. code-block:: console